vanHeemstraSystems/teams-management/300/900/300/README.md

 Save the new event, it should show in MS Teams Calendar (provided you have the Team's Calendar visible).

-The information about the PI should match what is presented in the PI report out, created at the [Tactical Planning](https://github.com/vanHeemstraSystems/tactical-planning-management):
+The information about the PI should match what is presented in the PI report out, created at the [Tactical Planning](https://github.com/vanHeemstraSystems/tactical-planning-management) within the Agile Release Train (ART):

 <table>
 <th colspan="8">PI YYQ##.[SprintNr] - PIPE report out </th><tr/>